-- When we use the standard deadlines, we must give you our answer within 30 calendar days after we get your appeal for coverage for services you didn't get. - If your request is for a Medicare Part B prescription drug you didn't get, we give you our answer within 7 calendar days after we get your appeal or sooner if your health requires it.

-If we don't give you an answer by the deadline, we must send your request to Level 2 of the appeals process.
-An Independent Review Organization then reviews it.
+- When we use the standard deadlines, we must give you our answer within 30 calendar days after we get your appeal for coverage for services you didn't get. - If your request is for a Medicare Part B prescription drug you didn't get, we give you our answer within 7 calendar days after we get your appeal or sooner if your health requires it. - If we don't give you an answer by the deadline, we must send your request to Level 2 of the appeals process.
+An IRO then reviews it.
 Later in this chapter, we tell you about this organization and explain the Level 2 appeals process.
+If your problem is about coverage of a Medicaid service or item, you can file a Level 2 State Hearing with the state yourself as soon as the time is up.
+In California a State Hearing is called State Hearing.
+To file a State Hearing, refer to State Hearing section in this handbook.

-If we say Yes to part or all of your request, we must authorize or provide the coverage we agreed to provide within 30 calendar days, or within 7 calendar days if your request is for a Medicare Part B prescription drug, after we get your appeal.
+If we say Yes to part or all of your request, we must authorize or provide the coverage we agreed to provide within 30 calendar days of the date we got your appeal request, or as fast as your health condition requires and within 72 hours of the date we change our decision, or within 7 calendar days of the date we got your appeal if your request is for a Medicare Part B prescription drug.